Murphy Prototypes: History

 In 2013, the team enjoyed its most successful season, finishing fourth overall in the ELMS and scoring its first series win at the final round in Paul Ricard.
 At the 2013 24 Hours of Le Mans, Murphy Prototypes finished 12th overall and sixth in the LMP2 class.
 The driver line-up included former Formula One driver Karun Chandhok.

 The 2014 season saw the team drop to seventh in the ELMS standings with only one podium finish, and their Le Mans effort ended after just 73 laps due to a collision during heavy rain.
 The team continued to compete in both the ELMS and Le Mans through 2015 and 2016, but with diminishing results.

 Murphy Prototypes transitioned to the LMP3 class and returned to the Michelin Le Mans Cup in 2023 with a Duqueine D-08.
 Greg Murphy appeared in a bullish social media video posted on the team's X (formerly Twitter) account on June 9, 2023 from the Circuit de la Sarthe, expressing strong ambitions for the team’s future at Le Mans.
 However, this would be the team's final public activity.
 The team has since disappeared from both the Le Mans Cup and ELMS entry lists.

 Murphy’s ambitions to take his team to the top tier of endurance racing were once bold.
 In a 2014 interview with The Irish Times, he stated: "Our goal is to move up to LMP1 and win.
 It is of a similar level to Formula 1 so it's not the work of the moment."

-Sadly, those aspirations never materialised.
-With increasing silence across all platforms, a trail of unpaid debts alleged by some in the paddock, and a growing sense of disillusionment from supporters, it appears Murphy Prototypes will not return to competitive racing—concluding a once-promising Irish motorsport story with more questions than accolades.